TheShiningBoots/Quoteair/README.md

 ``npm i quoteair``<br>

-The package can als be downloaded directly via github by adding the following line of code to your `dependencies` in your `package.json`
+The package can also be downloaded directly via github by adding the following line of code to your `dependencies` in your `package.json`

 ``"Quoteair": "TheShiningBoots/Quoteair"`` for example -
 ```json